open-dis/dis-tutorial/Scalability.md

 There's another case that's somewhat more subtle: if the state update is so old, due to latency or some other reason, it may no longer be of use to us.
 If we received it an parsed it we would throw it away once we realized how old it was.

 In Macedonia's telling, NVEs can do DDM based on spatial, temporal, and functional criteria.
-In the example above the Burke simulator can use functional DDM to filter out all the dismounted infantry and tanks while still receiving state updates from aircraft.
-Or we could use spatial DDM to ensure that infantry more than 5K apart don't receive state updates from each other, or that we will ignore state updates if they are more than 500 ms old.
+The Burke simulator in the example above can use functional DDM to filter out all the dismounted infantry and tanks while still receiving state updates from aircraft.
+Or we could use spatial DDM to ensure that infantry more than 5K apart don't receive state updates from each other, or ignore state updates if they are more than 500 ms old.

 The central concept of DDM is to segregate and limit the dynamic state updates to only those hosts to which it would be of value.
 A key requirement is that the traffic be filtered _before_ it arrives at the simulation application.
 It's impractical to receive, parse, and process all the traffic in a large NVE if we then discard all but the small quantity of state updates we are interested in.